ukane-philemon/cake_wallet/howto-build-android.md

 **REMINDER:** The *above* command will **not** succeed unless you replaced the `storePassword` and `keyPassword` variables with the correct passwords for your keystore.

 Then we need to generate localization files.
+If this command fails, add `--force` flag and run it again.

 `$ flutter packages pub run tool/generate_localization.dart`